Danny Oh – Violin Maker

 This led Owen to renowned violinmaker and restorer Amos Hargrave in Lawrence, Kansas.
 Working with Hargrave, Owen learned the skills of violin making as they restored Old Italian instruments and restored the health of other fine instruments as well.

-After his apprenticeship with Hargrave, Owen continued and intensified his study of old Italian and French violins.
-And today, he uses his experience and expertise to provide accurate and informative appraisals on customers’ instruments.
+After his apprenticeship with Hargrave, Owen continued and intensified his study of Old Italian and French violins.
+In addition, today, he uses his experience and expertise to provide accurate and informative appraisals on customers’ instruments.
 Owen regularly visits Europe to look for hidden gems, and best quality antique instruments and bows from all over the Europe.

-Owen is constantly on the hunt for the best sounding instruments for his customers, but there is another aspect he is looking for was well.
-He is looking for instruments as potential investments.
+Owen is constantly on the hunt for the best sounding instruments for his customers.
 Since he has been tracking the string instrument market for a number of years, and works with many dealers across the country, Owen can give accurate advice to customers and investors, including forecasting the potential return on investment any instrument might have.

 Owen’s background as a violinmaker, an independent business owner, his passion for these instruments, and his experience working with and examining some of the best instruments from the likes of Antonio Stradivari, Guarneri Del Gesu, J.B Vuillaum, the Gagliano families, and many more, he can confidently give accurate advice and appraisals to his customers.

-After long partnership and training with renowned French appraisers, Mr Jean-Francois Raffin, Sylvan Bigot, Yannick Le Canu for French bows and Jean-Jacques Rampal, Jonathan Marolle for fine instruments, whose certificates are recognized around the world, Owen Lee and The Los Angeles Violin Shop are proud to announce they will be hosting an event in January 2019 with these experts, where they will exhibit some of their finest instruments and bows, and offer appraisals of customers’ instruments.
+After long partnership and training with renowned French appraisers, Mr. Jean-Francois Raffin, Sylvan Bigot, Yannick Le Canu for French bows and Jean-Jacques Rampal, Jonathan Marolle for fine instruments, Owen Lee and LAVS are proud to announce they will be hosting an event in every January with these experts.
 More details to follow as the dates grow closer.